ElaFinIta/reaktor_rock_paper_scissors/README.md

 Attempted to slow down fetches with setTimeout() but it turned out to be to slow.
 Only fetching a small amount of pages (20) at first stage of development.
 7. [x] Show stats decently.
 Icons showing too, yay! :D
 8. [ ] Add sorting for stats
-9. [ ] Show live games from websocket :D Tic tac, tic tac...  time is unfortunately olmsot over.
+9. [ ] Show live games from websocket :D Tic tac, tic tac...  time is unfortunately almost over.

 ## Self-assessment